ivanilves/arduino-sketches/basurito/README.md

 * Opens when detects any presense above the lid;
 * Closes automatically in a few seconds if open automatically;
-* Can be open and closed manually with a button;
+* Can be open and closed manually with a button (to change bags or keep open for a longer time);
 * Has a led signaling opening/closing/booting states;

 ![](rear.jpg)